VernonGrant/gnu-c-language-manual/markdown/Type-Alignment.md

-You can explicitly specify an alignment requirement for a particular variable or structure field by adding `_Alignas (alignment)` to the declaration, where `alignment`{.variable} is a power of 2 or a type name.
+You can explicitly specify an alignment requirement for a particular variable or structure field by adding `_Alignas (alignment)` to the declaration, where `alignment` is a power of 2 or a type name.
 For instance:

 ``` C